jakehedlund/yasc/README.md

 As this is a relatively simple wrapper around the great GStreamer, many more features are possible and easily implementable.
 Behind the scenes, a gst Pipeline is created and manipulated to render the preview source and all the other operations.
 Therefore, this can be used as an ~~comprehensive~~ advanced C# example program for GStreamer.

 ## Installation
-1. Install GStreamer.
+1. Install GStreamer (use the MinGW version here: https://gstreamer.freedesktop.org/download/ either 32 or 64 should work, 1.14.0 or higher).
 1. Start a new .NET WinForms project.
 1. Install GstSharp (gstreamer wrapper for C#) from Nuget.
 1. Copy the yasc dll into your directory of choosing.
-1. Add Reference to yasc.dll.
+1. "Add Reference..." to yasc.dll.

 ## Usage
-1. Add the yasc DLL to your toolbox.
+1. Add the yasc DLL to your toolbox (right-click -> Choose Items...)
 1. Drag a YascControl onto your form.
 1. Add buttons and event handlers as necessary.
 1. Set YascControl.CamType to the correct camera type.